What Happens to a 529 Plan When Your Child Turns 18?

 By Kathryn Flynn

-However, unlike Coverdell ESAs, 529 plans do not have age limits.
+529 plans do not have age limits.
 When a 529 plan beneficiary graduates or leaves college, the funds can remain in the account indefinitely.

-Investments in the 529 plan will continue to grow tax-deferred and distributions will be tax-free as long as they are used to pay for qualified expenses, which include college costs and up to $10,000 per year in K-12 tuition.
+Investments in the 529 plan will continue to grow tax-deferred, and distributions will be tax-free as long as they are used to pay for qualified expenses, which include college costs and up to $10,000 per year in K-12 tuition.
 Taxpayers in over 30 states may also claim a state income tax deduction or credit for 529 plan contributions.

 Federal and state income tax benefits are available regardless of the 529 plan beneficiary’s age.

-Most states have annual limits on the amount of 529 plan contributions that qualify for an income tax deduction or credit.
-These limits are typically around $10,000 per year, but some states have higher limits and some states have lower limits.
+These limits are typically around $10,000 per year, but some states have higher limits, and some states have lower limits.

-· Illinois taxpayers may deduct up to $10,000 ($20,000 if married filing jointly) in 529 plan contributions from state taxable income each year.
+• Illinois taxpayers may deduct up to $10,000 ($20,000 if married filing jointly) in 529 plan contributions from state taxable income each year.

-· Indiana taxpayers may claim a 20% income tax credit on up to $5,000 in 529 plan contributions, for a maximum $1,000 annual credit.
+• Indiana taxpayers may claim a 20% income tax credit on up to $7,500 in 529 plan contributions for a maximum annual credit of $1,500.

-· Pennsylvania offers a state income tax deduction for 529 plan contributions up to the amount of the annual gift tax exclusion amount ($15,000 in 2019).
+• Pennsylvania offers a state income tax deduction for 529 plan contributions up to the amount of the annual gift tax exclusion amount ($19,000 in 2025).

-State income tax benefits may be subject to recapture in the event of a non-qualified distribution, a rollover to another state’s 529 plan or when distributions are used to pay for K-12 tuition.
+State income tax benefits may be subject to recapture in the event of a non-qualified distribution, a rollover to another state’s 529 plan, or when distributions are used to pay for K-12 tuition.
 Rules vary by state.

 None of these limits, however, depend on the beneficiary’s age.

-Parents should continue to make 529 plan contributions until they are finished paying for the child’s college education.
+Parents should continue to make 529 plan contributions until they are finished paying for their child’s college education.
 There won’t be much time left to take advantage of federal tax benefits, but parents may still be able to claim a state tax income tax benefit.
 By funneling the remaining college tuition through a 529 plan and claiming a state income tax deduction or tax credit each year, parents essentially get the equivalent of an annual discount on college costs at their marginal tax rate.

 529 plan tax benefits for grandparents